telerik/blazor-ui/common/hybrid-blazor-apps/README.md

 Comments in the code offer some more insights, the key points pertaining to the Telerik components are:
 * The native app project needs to reference the Telerik UI for Blazor package.
 * You add the Telerik static assets in the `index.html` file as usual.
 * The `TelerikRootComponent` should be added as a top-level component in the Blazor app.
-Since layouts are not supported yet, in this sample we add it to the `Main.razor` component.
+Since custom layouts are not supported as of this writing (might be changed in the future) add it to the `Shared/MainLayout.razor` file (`Main.razor` is also possible depending on the app) component.
     * Make sure that the Telerik root component matches the webview viewport.
 In this sample, we need to remove the default margin and padding from the body to ensure the content matches the viewport.
 An extra element in the layout provides paddings.
     * It is expected that layouts should be supported in the future so you would be able to set this up in the same way as with regular Blazor web apps.